-Plasma Cleaning for Wire Bonding and Gold Bump Flip Chip
+Plasma Cleaning Prior to Wire Bonding and Gold Bump Flip Chip

 Plasma technology is often characterized as a “dry” plasma cleaning process, using ionized gases in vacuum chambers.
 Typically these oxides are very thin, and if left on bond pads, could contribute to bond strength degradation in both wire bonding and gold bump flip chip applications.
-Plasma cleaning can remove contaminants to improve yields in gold bonding processes
+Plasma Cleaning Prior to Wire Bonding and Gold Bump Plasma cleaning can remove contaminants to improve yields in gold bonding processes.

 - The surface modification deals with altering the molecular makeup of the substrate and die surfaces of interest.